dib-lab/2020-paper-sourmash-gather/manuscript.md

 k-mer matches
 [@doi:10.1186/s13059-019-1891-0;@doi:10.1038/ncomms11257].
 For many
-of these methods, the substantial increase in the number of available reference genomes (1.1m in GenBank as of DATE) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@doi:10.7554/eLife.65088].
+of these methods, the substantial increase in the number of available microbial reference genomes (1.1m in GenBank as of November 2021) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@doi:10.7554/eLife.65088].

 Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data based on finding the minimum set of reference genomes that accounts for all known k-mers in a metagenome - a "minimum metagenome cover".
-We use a mod-hash based sketching approach for k-mers to reduce memory requirements, and implement a polynomial-time greedy approximation algorithm for the minimum set cover analysis.
+We use a mod-hash based sketching approach for k-mers to reduce memory requirements [@doi:10.1109/SEQUEN.1997.666900], and implement a polynomial-time greedy approximation algorithm for the minimum set cover analysis.

 Our approach tackles the selection of appropriate reference genomes